A Survey on Explainable Reinforcement Learning: Concepts, Algorithms, Challenges: Explainability in RL

 Formulaic expressions are also able to represent policies instead of value functions.
-Such policies are referred to as symbolic policies, comprising simple and concise symbolic operations that provide intrinsic explainability through succinct mathematical expressions~\citep{lu2016using,Formula_2,Formula_3}.
-However, searching the entire symbolic space to find the best fit is generally considered a computationally complex problem known as NP-hard~\citep{lu2016using}.
-To address this challenge, several studies~\citep{Formula_2,Formula_3} utilize genetic programming for model-based batch RL to maintain a population of symbolic expression individuals as well as evolutionary operations.
-In contrast to a direct search for a symbolic policy, \citet{landajuela2021discovering} propose a method where an inexplicable DNN-based anchor policy is utilized to generate an explainable symbolic policy.
+Such policies are referred to as symbolic policies, comprising simple and concise symbolic operations that provide intrinsic explainability through succinct mathematical expressions~\cite{lu2016using,Formula_2,Formula_3}.
+However, searching the entire symbolic space to find the best fit is generally considered a computationally complex problem known as NP-hard~\cite{lu2016using}.
+To address this challenge, several studies~\cite{Formula_2,Formula_3} utilize genetic programming for model-based batch RL to maintain a population of symbolic expression individuals as well as evolutionary operations.
+In contrast to a direct search for a symbolic policy, recent methods~\cite{landajuela2021discovering, delfosse2024interpretable} utilize inexplicable DNN-based anchor policy to generate an explainable symbolic policy.

-The policy can be constructed based on the combination of several fuzzy controllers~\citep{akrour2019towards,Fuzzy_controller_2,Survey_2}. \qyp{Specifically, the agent policy, denoted as $\pi(a|s)$, can be represented as a Gaussian Distribution $\mathbf{N}(a|K\varphi(s),\varSigma)$,} with $K$ stacking actions for the cluster centers, $\varphi(s)$ returning a weight vector based on the distance, and $\varSigma$ being a state-independent full variance matrix.
-By evaluating the distance to cluster centers, the influence of different centers on actions can be analyzed.
-The policy gradient method is employed to facilitate training of such policies~\citep{akrour2019towards}.
-Additionally, another approach~\citep{Fuzzy_controller_2} applies parameter training on a world model to construct fuzzy RL policies.
-Both of them dynamically adjust the number of clusters and achieve explainable policies with high performance.
+The policy can be constructed based on the combination of several fuzzy controllers~\cite{akrour2019towards,Fuzzy_controller_2,ou2023fuzzy,Survey_2}.
+Specifically, the agent policy, denoted as $\pi(a|s)$, can be represented as a Gaussian Distribution $\mathbf{N}(a|K\varphi(s),\varSigma)$, with $K$ stacking actions for the cluster centers, $\varphi(s)$ returning a weight vector based on the distance, and $\varSigma$ being a state-independent full variance matrix.
+By evaluating the distance to cluster centers, the influence of different centers on actions can be analyzed. \cite{akrour2019towards,ou2023fuzzy} employ policy gradient method to facilitate training of such policies.
+Additionally, \cite{Fuzzy_controller_2} applies parameter training on a world model to construct fuzzy RL policies.